 Labeling

-It is important to correctly identify and label circuits and electrical panels in order to clearly indicate their purpose and the components they contain.
+Correctly identify and label circuits and electrical panels to clearly indicate their purpose and the components they contain.
 This helps prevent accidental cross-connections during maintenance or repairs.

 Avoid Overloading

 Do not overload circuits by connecting too many devices or appliances to a single circuit.
-Instead, distribute loads evenly and use separate circuits for high-power equipment so as to ensure safety and proper functioning.
+Instead, distribute loads evenly and use separate circuits for high-power equipment to ensure safety and proper functioning.

 Secure Enclosures